 The following information we are collecting based on your consent, and you may withdraw your consent without this affecting your status as a student: emergency contact details and parent/carer contact details.

 Under the GDPR (General Data Protection Regulation), young people aged 16 and over can decide for themselves and give consent for the processing of their personal information.
 Parental consent is not required.
 There may be exceptions in regards of students with severe learning difficulties, school link students and those who are otherwise unable to decide for themselves.

 The College has found that it is very beneficial to the young person’s progress as a student if the College is able to engage with the parents (or guardian/carer).
 Therefore it is very important that we have the parents’ details recorded on our systems to allow the College to effectively communicate on the student’s progress, attendance etc.

 Participation in Learning: Sharing information with Local Authorities

 - 16 and 17 year olds

 - Vulnerable 18 year olds (‘vulnerable’ is defined locally by individual Local Authorities)

 - 18-25 year olds with an Education Health Care Plan (EHCP)

-The Education and Skills Act 2008 (the Act) places duties on LAs to promote the effective participation in education or training of all 16 and 17 year olds resident in their area, and to make arrangements to identify young people resident in their area who are not participating.
+The Education and Skills Act 2008 (the Act) places duties on Local Authorities (LAs) to promote the effective participation in education or training of all 16 and 17 year olds resident in their area, and to make arrangements to identify young people resident in their area who are not participating.
 It is part of the LA’s duties to secure sufficient suitable education and training provision for all 16-19 year olds, and to encourage, enable and assist young people to participate in learning.